fbsobreira/tron-testnet-config/README.md

 # Tron Testnet
-This is a public testnet for testing softwares updates, network topologies, and failovers Join Telegram group
+This is a public testnet for testing softwares updates, network topologies, and failovers/ Join Telegram group at https://t.me/tronpublictestnet

 JAVA-TRON BUILD